 If you make a mistake on your early ballot, call our office for instructions:

 You can begin accepting or spending any money on your campaign, distributing any campaign literature or circulating petitions any time.
-However, once the aggregate of contributions and expenses exceeds $1,000, you must file a Statement of Organization.
-See also I’ve decided to run for office, what do I do next? (above)
+However, once the aggregate of contributions and expenses exceeds $1,200, you must file a Statement of Organization.
+See also I’ve decided to run for office, what do I need to know? (above)

 More information – Chapter 6 CAMPAIGN CONTRIBUTIONS AND EXPENSES

-You can begin collecting nominating petition signatures at any time.
-See also I’ve decided to run for office, what do I do next?
+You can begin collecting nominating petition signatures at any time after filing your Statement of Interest.
+See also I’ve decided to run for office, what do I need to know?

-Petitions are filed between 120 and 90 days before the election.
+Petitions are filed between 150 and 120 days before the election.
 Exact dates can be found on our website under Elections & Results.
 Click on the Election for a list of important dates, including when candidates file.